sectoramen/CloudFormationStuff/README.md

 ## ProwlerMultiAcctEC2toS3withSSMandSQS

-Same as above bot for multiple accounts.
+Same as above but for multiple accounts.